 Note: We recommend that you replace the gearbox oil after the first 20 hours of operation.
-This is a normal break-in procedure and will help maximize the service life of the machine by flushing away any particles from the break-in and manufacturing process.
+This is a normal break-in procedure and will help maximize the service life of the machine by flushing away any particles from the break-in process.

-Although it is not necessary to remove the drive chain cover to access the fill and drain plugs, it is more convenient to do so (see Figures 48-49).
-Replace the gearbox oil with ISO 320 or equivalent oil until it just reaches the fill plug.
+Although it is not necessary to remove the drive chain cover to access the fill and drain plugs, it is more convenient to do so (see Figures 45-46).
+Drain the old oil into a pan.
+Re-install the drain plug, then refill the gearbox with ISO 320 or equivalent oil until it just reaches the fill plug.
+Re-install the fill plug.

-Figure 48.
-Location of gearbox drain plug.
+Figure 45.
+Location of gearbox oil drain plug.

-Figure 49.
-Example of gearbox fill plug.
+Figure 46.
+Location of gearbox oil fill plug.